jwunderl/pxt-arcade/docs/courses/csintro3/functions/parameters.md

 ## Student Task #1:

+Write a function named `greet` that takes in a string `firstName` and prints to the console a greeting of some sort that uses both parameters.
+Example: `Hey John!`.

 ### ~hint

 Functions can also accept multiple parameters as input if you separate parameters with a comma.
 However, the number of parameters in the function header must match the same number of parameters in the function call.